Performance Improvement Plan: Everything You Need to Know

 - Ask for specific examples: You need a PIP with measurable results, so ask for concrete examples of what success is.
 If a supervisor expects you to deliver a report, he needs to detail what will be included in the report.
 Simply saying that you should deliver a report on Company X's publishing numbers isn't specific enough.

 - Communicate: As soon as your PIP is put into action, proactively communicate with your manager.
-Whether she's right or wrong, your manager probably feels she's put a lot of effort into your job performance.
+Whether right or wrong, your manager has probably put a lot of effort into your job performance.
 You'll have to be a driving factor behind your success because many managers simply sign a PIP and put it out of their minds.
 You need to provide regular progress reports against deliverables so that your manager can see your efforts as well as your results.
 This could change your manager's mind about your job and performance.

 - Leave the excuses behind.
 Your manager doesn't want to hear excuses if you're on a PIP.

 - Show the team: Your team may also want to see how you're changing in terms of the quality and quantity of your work, your attitude, and your style of communication.
 If your team and your manager don't see changes, they may feel they're back at square one with you.
-Remember: your manager isn't the only one looking for sincere changes.
-Show your team your changes as well.
+Remember: Your manager isn't the only one looking for sincere changes.
+Show your team your changes, as well.

 - Check in consistently: Communicate with your manager on a regular basis.
 Confirm that you're making progress, and ask for confirmation that you're on track.

 If you need help with performance improvement plans, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
 Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.